 That means that the way a food is cut or cooked can make or break the decision to eat for a child with sensory challenges.

-Here are a few things you can do to work with instead of against your child’s texture preferences.
+There are things you can do to work with instead of against your child’s texture preferences.

 Fresh veggie sticks like carrots, celery or whole veggies like sugar snap peas and cauliflower florets